sampsyo/cs6120/content/blog/2023-12-09-hcl-amc/index.md

 ## Design Example

 To use HCL with AMC, the designer only needs to write their kernel in Python.
 Then, then user can simply specify which Python function to build with the AMC backend.
+HCL will do the initial translation of the kernel AST into MLIR, along with some other high-level optimzations.
+Then, the AMC backend takes it the the rest of the way.
 Moreover, AMC acts as a drop-in replacement to the other backends in the HCL ecosystem, making functional testing and debugging seamless.
 In the far majority of cases, the [NumPy](https://numpy.org/) or the LLVM backend is suitable for use as a golden reference model.
 In this section, we walk through an example where we functionally verify a kernel built with AMC.
 Then, we will record some resource estimates and execution times.

 Our illustrative example will be matrix multiplication.
 What would ordinarily be a cumbersome task when using the vendor tools, like [Vitis HLS](https://www.xilinx.com/products/design-tools/vitis/vitis-hls.html), becomes a simple, 5 minute exercise.
 First, we specify some inputs initialized to random values.
 Then, `build()` the accelerator.
 Finally, we call both the software and hardware simulations and check their outputs.
 Compared to a C/C++ based tool flow, the amount of boilerplate code and scripting is reduced to near zero.
 In the end, we can represent this application with only 18 lines of code: